biddy1618/askchatbot/responseselectors/data/nlu/nlu-askextensiondata-tomato.md

 ## intent: askextension_tomato/113065_Colorado
 - tomatoes at 10200 feet elev.
 I remember the tomatoes we used to grow on our SD farm (1000 ft elev).
 I haven't tasted a tomato since that tasted even close to as good.I have a cabin at 10.2 k on the eastern side of Weston Pass, off-the-grid.
 I know the soil will need changing but any specific advice is welcome.
 I'll probably build a "cold-frame".Also, will I need to cover the plants during the summer?
 Temps in the summer are usually 40's or 50's F.Any other advice is most welcome.

-## intent: askextension_tomato/113095_OutsideUnitedStates
-- Question about Estimating Heritability and BLUPs for Traits Using Tomato Phenotypic Data tutorial.
-First of all, I would like to thank the author, Heather L. Merk for this great tutorial.
-She might not know it, but she is helping a lot of passionate farmers/amateurstudents like me to understand how Linear Mix Models works and how to apply the theoterical knowledge into the practical real one.Afte that, I would like to ask two things: Why do you select Lines as Random effects?
-Do you have more tutorials like this one for calculating variance components or how to estimate GCA/SCA in real variety trials?
-If so, could you share them?
-As a farmer myself, I really find interesting to understand how researchers develop new varieties and I would love to have some more real case tutorials, not just theoretical.Thanks again!
-Hope Heather finds out about this message :)Regards,Artur

 ## intent: askextension_tomato/113201_Minnesota
 - Tomato variety recomendation.
 Is there a tomato variety that will thrive in soil that has been accessed by chickens and is, therefore, quite "hot."
 I know the soil could be amended but along with that an acid loving variety would give more assurance of success.
 Thanks so much!
 I can hardly wait to start seedlings